ligadata-mkhalawi/Kamanja/trunk/docs/source/relnotes/known-issues.rst

   because it can cause data to be lost, especially when using Elasticsearch.

+- The PDF files produced for the documentation display the file name rather than the document title.

 - The :ref:`simplekafkaproducer-command-ref` command
   may throw spurious errors that reference :ref:`Velocity Metrics<velocity-metrics-term>`